datastaxdevs/workshop-intro-to-cassandra/README.md

 [🏠 Back to Table of Contents](#table-of-contents)

-## 2. Create tables and run simple CRUD operations
+## 2. Create a table
-Ok, now that you have a database created the next step is to create some tables we can use to work with.
+Ok, now that you have a database created the next step is to create a table to work with.

 **✅ Step 2a.
 Navigate to the CQL Console and login to the database**